ovh/public-cloud-examples/containers-orchestration/managed-kubernetes/create-service-using-existing-lb/README.md

 kubectl apply -f svc.yaml -n demo-attach-ip
 ```

-  - check the service is atatched to the LB (and have an external IP):
+  - check the service is attached to the LB (and have an external IP):

 ```bash
 kubectl get deploy,svc -n demo-attach-ip